 4. Involve Team Leaders and Line Managers

-5. Know the characteristics of a good Rewards Program
+5. Know the Characteristics of a Good Rewards Program

-– It should be specific, which means that it should aim to acknowledge some particular achievement or contribution of employees.
+– It should be specific, which means that it should aim to acknowledge some particular achievement or contribution of the employees.

 6. Make the Program Multifaceted and Diverse

-Developing an effective employee rewards program is not as difficult as it may seem, especially if organizations were to follow the above-discussed tips to enhance the business impact of the program.
+Developing such programs is not as difficult as it may seem, especially if organizations were to follow the above-discussed tips to enhance the business impact of the program.